AmigoDheena/php-invoice-generator/README.md

 - UI is styled with [Tailwind CSS](https://tailwindcss.com/).
 - PDF export uses [dompdf](https://github.com/dompdf/dompdf).
 - No database required—just PHP and file permissions.
+- Currency is consistently shown as `Rs.` for Indian Rupees in all views and PDFs.

 ## .gitignore